 Araujo has won eleven journalism awards for television and print reporting.
 A graduate of the Sorbonne in Paris, Araujo was a Nieman journalism fellow at Harvard University in 1991.

 He is the author of a non-fiction book on East Timor, published in 1985, co-author of Grande Reportagem, published in 2006, and a contributing writer to Corruption Notebooks (Center for Public Integrity).

-Araujo has been ombudsman for the Portuguese daily newspaper Publico from 2006 to 2007.
-He is now a special assignment reporter for Portuguese television station TVI and a freelance reporter for French weekly newsmagazine Le Point.
+Araujo has been ombudsman for the Portuguese daily newspaper Publico from 2006 to 2007 and a freelance reporter for French weekly newsmagazine Le Point from 2007 to 2013.
+He is now a special assignment reporter for Portuguese television station TVI and a stringer for Spanish magazine LUZES.
 His 2013 investigation into forest fires in Portugal, Cruel August, was honored with the National Association of Professional Firefighters Award.

 He is the author of various fiction books and he recently wrote two non-fiction books.
 In September 2008 he published The Secret Diary Salazar Did Not Read and in October 2010 he investigated Portuguese intelligence during World War II in The Empire of Spies.
 His latest fiction book, Sanz Blues - The Temptation of Abyss, will soon be published by prestigious Portuguese publishing company Gradiva.